-STEM Academy is committed to helping children grow academically, socially, and emotionally.
-In order for this to happen, it is imperative that we have an environment that is safe and conducive for growth.
+FCLA is committed to helping children grow academically, socially, and emotionally.
+In order for this to happen, it is imperative that we also have an environment that is safe and conducive for growth.
 By setting forth clear social and behavioral expectations for everyone who enters our campus, and directly teaching students about those expectations, it is our goal to create a safe and positive atmosphere for optimal learning.

-Our school-wide PBIS plan has four components:
+Our school-wide Positive Behavioral Interventions and Supports PBIS plan has four components: